Gilles Larrain: Work

 Throughout the 1980s and later, Larrain's portraiture style was constantly sought after by wealthy clients including Miles Davis, Sting, Billy Joel, John Lennon, Yoko Ono, Jerry Rubin, Glenn Close, Norman Mailer, Mikhail Baryshnikov, publisher Maurice Girodias, Joe Cocker, wife of the late Shah of Iran, former Queen of Iran Farah Diba Pahlavi and Salvador Dalí.
 His skills were also used to create album covers for musicians.
 His subjects have ranged from dancers and musicians to artists and celebrities to friends and even a murderer, Michael Alig.
 Larrain insisted on mastering the entire photography process from taking shots on the camera all the way through the darkroom, so rather than meeting models in their own environment, subjects came to Larrain's studio to be photographed.
 Larrain aimed to capture the emotional background in addition to light, extracting what he wanted to extract.
 In 1982, Larrain worked with Robert Mapplethorpe, Deborah Turbeville, and Roy Volkmann on the book, Exquisite Creatures, which was published in 1985 by William Morrow & Company, Inc., focusing on the ineffable beauty of woman through a series of nude portraits.

 In 1983, Larrain planned to visit Spain for a couple of weeks to photograph flamenco for GEO magazine.
 He ended up staying more than two months in the attic of La Carboneria, a flamenco venue in Seville, as a guest to the owner, Paco Lira, recognized as a godfather in the flamenco world.
 Captivated by the flamenco aesthetic, Larrain used his camera to capture the soul of flamenco in one of those rare artistic conjunctions where technical wisdom and experience become melded with the most difficult to express emotions.
-Larrain has also been playing flamenco guitar since 1960, often playing at various events, including the Art Salon Parties he would regularly host at the SoHo live-work space shared with his current wife, Louda.
+Larrain has also been playing flamenco guitar since 1960, often playing at various events, including the Art Salon Parties he would regularly host at the SoHo live-work space shared with his wife, Louda.
 Their shared studio was 7 metres high with three intermediate floors, no windows showing anything of the outside world, and art displayed everywhere.
 These events were opportunities for new and established artists to meet and share creative collaborations.
 From 1996-2005, Larrain taught "The Intimate Portrait" course for International Center for Photography (ICP) at his studio.

-Larrain now lives on Kauai, Hawaii with Louda.
-Together, they are developing a photography project, Dark Angel.
-He is in the process of publishing a book of his works, Stories by a Memory Maker, and continues to create.
+Larrain lived on Kauai, Hawaii with Louda.
+Together, they were developing a photography project, Dark Angel.
+He was in the process of publishing a book of his works, Stories by a Memory Maker, and continued to create.
 Much of his work is available for viewing on Behance.